-Through advocacy initiatives at the national level, LNFOD continues to adopt a rights-based approach to disability influencing law makers service and providers to include disability in the development agenda and demanding accountability on disability mainstreaming.
-It further supports community or local level advocacy through building the capacity of member organizations so that they can empower their members who are disabilities, persons with on their fundamental human rights.
+Through advocacy initiatives at the national level, LNFOD continues to adopt a rights-based approach to disability influencing law makers and service providers to include disability in the development agenda and demanding accountability on disability mainstreaming.
+It further supports community or local level advocacy through building the capacity of member organizations so that they can empower their members who are with disabilities, fundamental human rights.
 This is because participation of persons with disabilities in all areas whether social, political and economic spheres is key to achieve overall sustainable development.
-There is undoubtedly a huge shift introduced by the Disability Act, however it still remains to be seen whether there is political will implementation towards through institutional reforms to give effect to this progressive law.
+There undoubtedly a huge shift introduced by the Disability Act, however it still remains to be seen whether there is political will implementation towards through institutional reforms to give effect to this progressive law.